 Death isn’t the only way of returning to your spawn point.
 Commands are here to make things a little simpler for us.

 One way of using commands to go back to your Spawn Point is by using the /teleport command and your coordinates.
-If you know the exact coordinates for your Spawn Point you can simply use them to teleport back.
+If you know the exact coordinates for your Spawn Point you can simply use them to teleport to spawn in Minecraft.

 /tp [PlayerName] ~x ~y ~z